dotcypress/compile-template/readme.md

 > `js template literals` + `node vm` = `profit`

-**Captain obvious alert**: 🚨 The vm module is not a security mechanism.
-Do not use it to run untrusted code.
+**Captain obvious alert**: 🚨 The node vm module is not a security mechanism.
+Do not use untrusted code in templates.

 ### Installation